chrisnotthere/fakebook/README.md

 * At times features like create post, like, accept friend request return 401:Unauthorized
   * Sometimes this is fixed after a refresh or logout/login
 * Auto populate friend requests for sign in with Facebook and Guest Account not working
+* Too many database calls.
+I hope to learn about caching to remedy this
+* Logging too verbose, this may be a security concern

 #### TODO ####
 * Jest unit testing